llm-bible/llm-bible.github.io/_publications/capra2023how.markdown

 bibkey: capra2023how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.03826"}
-tags: ['Fine Tuning', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Fine Tuning', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Tools']
 ---
 Generative AI tools such as chatGPT are poised to change the way people engage with online information.
 Recently, Microsoft announced their "new Bing"